Questions and Answers: Excerpts from interviews with Chris Runckel,

 realm of what one might expect?

-Runckel: The changes in oil and other commodity prices have been a
+changes in oil and other commodity prices have been a worldwide

-worldwide phenomenon.
-Plastic is derived from oil and the prices for
+phenomenon.
+Plastic is derived from oil and the prices for plastic

-plastic resins have often moved rapidly.
-These oil related cost
+resins have often moved rapidly.
+These oil related cost increases

-increases have had affects across the spectrum of projects this past
+have had affects across the spectrum of projects these past several

 increases, some have been less willing to pass along all of the costs